 at 400 dots / inch

-coin is an example of an Irish Halfpenny of Charles II
+This coin is an example of an Irish Halfpenny of Charles II struck in 1682.

 The coin is in Good Very Fine (GVF) condition.
 It has excellent surfaces and only shows signs of wear on the higher points of the bust and harp.
 The legends are generally strong but there is a bit if weakness at the end of the reverse legend where the tops of the last letters are not fully struck up.
 Overall this is an excellent example of this coinage.

 Examples in this condition are available but scarce - examples in better condition, especially better than EF with original lustre are rare.

 Related Coins :

 Hit your back button to return to the page you came from or select :